Are you ready to start self-taping for your auditions?

 5. Do have great lighting and sound:

 Invest in a simple lighting kit.
 Add a mic to your iPhone or digital camera.
-Watch out for background noise from traffic, lawn mowers, and barking dogs.
-Your phone is great to tape on but make sure you have great sound.
-Make sure your lighting makes you look good.
-Here is a set up from one of our actors.
-They got this on Amazon for under $150 background, lights, and stands.
+Watch out for background noise from traffic, lawnmowers, and barking dogs.
+Your phone is great option to tape on but make sure you have great sound.
+Make sure your lighting is effective (no shadows on your face) and makes you look good.
+An example of a lighting set up on Amazon for under $150 background, lights, and stands

 If you are taping on your phone and you need better sound, check out this Rode VideoMic Microphone for Smart Phones.